 I know what it feels like to let too many years go by without fully honoring that creative voice we all have inside of us.
-For far too long I let stress and anxiety stand in the way of my need for regular self-expression.
+For far too long I let life get in the way of my need for regular self-expression.
 Over time, this manifested itself in feelings of unhappiness, discontent, and sometimes even depression.

-Much like physical exercise, self-expression is like a pressure release valve that needs to be activated regularly.
-I know that my life changes when I’m able to commit myself to a daily creative practice.
+I’ve learned that self-expression, much like physical exercise, is like a pressure release valve that needs to be activated regularly.
+My life changes when I’m able to commit to a daily creative practice.
 I become happier and more fulfilled.
-Drawing, writing, and taking pictures now form the foundation of what I like to call “my creative workout.”
-These activities are the primary ways I activate my own pressure release valve.
+Drawing, writing, and taking pictures are the primary ways that I like to activate this pressure release valve.
+These activities form the foundation of what I like to call “my creative workout.”

-For many years I went to work at my day job as a creative services manager.
-This job allowed me to use my skills as a graphic designer and photographer while providing our family with a certain level of security.
-While I was able to be creative in a certain capacity while in this role, something was definitely missing.
-I wasn’t making art for myself, at least not regularly.
+I’ve spent most of my working life as a creative services manager.
+This role has allowed me to use my skills as a graphic designer and photographer.
+While I’ve certainly been able to be creative in this role over the years, I came to realize that something was definitely missing.
+I wasn’t making art for myself, at least not on a regular basis.

-Whenever I did make time to do something creative for myself, such as draw, take pictures, write, or even start this blog, it would be short-lived due to life obstacles.
-Weeks, months, and sometimes even years would go by before I would feel good about doing something creative again.
+Whenever I did make time to do something creative for myself, it would usually be short-lived.
+Stress brought on by some life event would grind my creative practice to a halt.
+Weeks, months, or sometimes even longer would go by before I would feel good about doing something creative for myself again.
 I would convince myself that there would be time after I tackled whatever life challenge I was dealing with.
-Then, off to work I would go.

 My daughter Chloe recognized what was going on with me at an early age.
 She wrote some of the most touching birthday and Father’s Day cards that expressed how painful it was for her to watch me repress my need to be creative.
 She even went so far as to call Chase Jarvis and ask for his advice.
 Listen to the first half of this episode to hear her call.